 Brand Name(s):There may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-You should not receive it if you had an allergic reaction to cefoperazone or any other cephalosporin medicine.
+You should not receive it if you had an allergic reaction to cefoperazone or similar medicines.

 How to Use This Medicine:

-- Your doctor will prescribe your exact dose and tell you how often it should be given.
+- Your doctor will prescribe your dose and schedule.
 This medicine is given as a shot into a muscle or through a needle placed into a vein.

 - A nurse or other health provider will give you this medicine.

 - You should receive every dose that is prescribed to clear up your infection, even if you feel better after the first few doses.

 - Missed dose: Call your doctor or pharmacist for instructions.

 Drugs and Foods to Avoid: